kaustubh-sadekar/PixoCube/README.md

 Process of updating the camera view point using face tracking consists of the following steps :

 * Detecting the face of user.
-I am doing this using the deep learning based face detection method available in OpenCV.
+I am doing this using the face detection method available in dlib.
 This method returns list of coordinates of bounding boxes for each face detected by the algorithm.
 * Since the application can only support single user we index the bounding box coordinates related to the first face detected.